Flynamic/LDesigner/README.md

 # LDesigner
-A Java Swing Panel to design basic scenes which allows to add custom objects, edit their position, size and connecting them with other objects using a WYSIWYG design pane.
+A Java Swing Panel to design basic scenes, add custom objects, edit their position, size and connecting them with other objects using a WYSIWYG design pane.

 ![](https://github.com/Flynamic/LDesigner/blob/master/ldesignerscreen.png)